igadmg/UE4AssistantCLI/README.md

 ## Source generation commands.

 Two types of `add` commands:
-1. Plugin/Module generation - create code plugin or module with minimal required files. `add plugin` - generate plugin in `Plugins/name` folder and add it to `.uproject` file. `add module` - generate module in current folder.
+1. Plugin/Module generation - create code plugin or module with minimal required files.
+    - `add plugin` - generate plugin in `Plugins/name` folder and add it to `.uproject` file.
+If plugin already exist command will just add it to the project. (works only for local plugins)
+    - `add module` - generate module in current folder.
+Will add module to `.uproject` or to `.uplugin` but not add to `.Build.cs` scripts.
 1. Source generation - `add bpfl`, `add class`, `add dataasset`, `add interface`, `add tablerow` - automaticaly add source and header files based on current directory and source folder structure (headers are put to `Public`, source files are put to `Private` if these folders exist).

 ## Management commands.